 - Family Workshop: The Harlem Swing Dance Society

 An inter-generational dance workshop on the history of classic social dances associated with Harlem and the Savoy Ballroom.
 With film clips, demonstrations of traditional jazz steps from the Charleston to Lindy Hop and Swing dancing, and a Q & A. Led by The Harlem Swing Dance Society.
 Appropriate for families with children ages 6 and up.
 Apollo Family Workshops are free; pre-registration is strongly suggested.
-For registration information visit org.
+See registration information below.

-Participants for the Apollo’s Open House include: Firelight Media, Independent Television Service, Magnolia Pictures, National Action Network’s Youth Huddle, THE POINT, Urban Word NYC and Word Up Bookstore
+Participants for the Apollo’s Open House include: Firelight Media, Independent Lens, Magnolia Pictures, National Action Network’s Youth Huddle, THE POINT, Urban Word NYC and Word Up Bookstore

 THIS EVENT IS FREE.